males-can-code/static-rss/README.md

 </pre>

 #### Not so static stuff
-A couple of small php scripts can optionaly be copied to *'export_dir/php'*.
+A couple of small php scripts can optionaly be used.
 If the database is accessable to the webserver you can use these to mark your feeds
 as read or update feeds from the web.